Best Cloth Menstrual Pads

 All these reasons make Wegreeco an obvious pick for #1 on our list of Top 5 Cloth Menstrual Pads.
-Buy the Wegreeco Bamboo Reusable Sanitary Pads today:
+Buy the Wegreeco Cloth Pads today:

 Wegreeco Cloth Pad Review

 #2: LBB Reusable Washable Pads

-Our second pick in our Top 5 Cloth Menstrual Pads list are the LBB Reusable Washable Menstrual Pads, available in sets of three cloth pads for a very reasonable price.
+Our second pick in our Top 5 Cloth Menstrual Pads list are the LBB Reusable Washable Cloth Pads, available in sets of three cloth pads for a very reasonable price.

 Many women opt for these reusable pads for the comfort and convenience it provides them.
 Imagine spending only a few dollars per pad.
 Isn’t it much cheaper than the other disposable pads you’ve ever used?

 Each pad has an extra-absorbent feature that reduces the possibility of stains and leaks.
 They are washable period pads too so you can use them on your next period cycle.

-Since you can wash and use the LBB Reusable Washable Menstrual Pads again, they ensure you huge savings when compared to disposables.
+Since you can wash and use the LBB Pads again, they ensure you huge savings when compared to disposables.
 You don’t have to worry about handling, managing and using these washable pads.

 You don’t even need special instructions to put them in your underwear.
 All you have to do is simply clip the pad and it stays in place until your next change.
 They are so easy to use, which is why they’re one of the best reusable pads.